 As we have previously mentioned our reports will state any obstructions that may effect us finding termites so if your property has any restrictions as mentioned in the high and termite inspection having a standard termite inspection done on this property may only be as high as 30% accurate, where if we were to use our termite detection dog and carry out the high-end termite inspection the termite inspection would be over 90% accurate this is a huge difference in accuracy for a small amount of money.

-How do I prepare for a termite inspection?
+How to prepare for a termite inspection

 What is an invasive termite inspection?